blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 $ sudo ip netns exec clab-frrlab-router1 ip link set dev eth2 down
 ```

-We see the traceroute from PC1 to PC3 again passes through Router1, Router2, and Router3 just like it did when we disabled Router2's *eth2* link from inside the conbtainer.
+We see the traceroute from *PC1* to PC3 again passes through Router1, Router2, and Router3 just like it did when we disabled Router2's *eth2* link from inside the conbtainer.

 ```
-$ sudo docker exec -it clab-frrlab-PC1 traceroute 192.168.13.2
+$ sudo docker exec clab-frrlab-PC1 traceroute 192.168.13.2
 traceroute to 192.168.13.2 (192.168.13.2), 30 hops max, 46 byte packets
  1  192.168.11.1 (192.168.11.1)  0.007 ms  0.006 ms  0.005 ms
  2  192.168.1.2 (192.168.1.2)  0.006 ms  0.009 ms  0.006 ms